gajos112/Max-Parser/README.md

 if (File.Exists(textBoxPathToMaxFile.Text)) if (File.Exists(textBoxPathToMaxFile.Text))
 ```

-If the file exists, it reads all bytes frome the file to an array:
+If the file exists, it reads all bytes from the file to an array:
 ```
 byte[] ByteContentOfMax = System.IO.File.ReadAllBytes(pathToMax);
 string ContentOfMax = BitConverter.ToString(ByteContentOfMax);